Shwetik/SprintTracker/readme.md

 # Scrum Sprint Tracker

-This prject is about monitoring the Key Performance Indicator(KPI) of a Sprint, found in Scrum project management.
+This project is about monitoring the Key Performance Indicator(KPI) of a Sprint, found in Scrum project management.

 ### Scrum Master (API : localhost:8080/master/**)